scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 Players participate in the tournament by publishing their bots into the server.

 To publish a bot, a player has to provide the server with a `.jar` archive file that contains the bot's control function, which was implemented in Scala and then compiled.
-There are two approaches to doing this, which in the Scalatron documentation are referred to as the "serious" and "casual" paths, respectively.
+There are three approaches to doing this, which in the Scalatron documentation are referred to as the "serious", "intermediate" and "casual" paths, respectively.

 ## The "Casual" Path